xaerochill/timecrystal/documentation/ROADMAP.md

 - Pocket PC from Elm's aide at the start
 - Smashing rocks has a chance to contain items
 - Fixed the 6-bit Caught Level to record Pokemon > Level 63 by [vulcandth](https://github.com/thegsproj/pokegscrystal/pull/8/commits)
+- Evolution Stones can be bought at the Marts of Cinnabar Island and Lake of Rage
 - Improved the Swarm System and adding HG/SS Swarms.
 OAK'S AIDE triggers a random daily swarm:
   -- Marill: Mt.
 Mortar
   -- Yanma: Route 35